jeremiq/sage-one-tree-planted-hackathon-2022/README.md

 - That environment is deployed via JupyterHub Binder for easy access and sharing (although the initial deployment does take some time)

+### Technical details

+Our solution makes is based on a [dynamic data fetcher](https://github.com/jeremiq/sage-one-tree-planted-hackathon-2022/blob/main/sage_one_tree_planted/data/climate_and_economic_justice_dataset.py#L6) that pulls caches, and provides easy programatic access to their census data.

+After data is acquired, we make heavy users of the scientific python stack (pandas) to imlement custom aggregation and filtering.

+Finally our UI is based on a jupyternotebook that makes heavy use of ipython widgets to provide interactive controlls and generate dynamic downloadable links of CSVs.
+All maps are generated using the geopandas library.

+We've provided a convenient docker container for running and displaying their full interactive notebook via JupyterHub Binder.